finos/symphony-bdk-java/README.md

-# Symphony Bot Framework
+# Symphony Bot Application

-This framework streamlines the bot and extension app creation process by abstracting away many of the complexities and required boilerplates.
-Through simple and intuitive extension points, developers can inject their own logic to handle bot commands, Symphony events, notifications coming from external systems and more.
+This application is managing all bot interactions from handling bot commands to receiving notifications from external systems and push them as symphony messages.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will allow you to set up your bot application.

 ### Prerequisites
 * JDK 1.8